mo-matar/Image-Classifier-Project-/README.md

-# Image Classifier with Deep Learning
+# Udacity Machine Learning Nanodegree Program Project: Image Classifier with Deep Learning

 This project implements an image classifier using deep learning with TensorFlow.
 The classifier is trained on a flower dataset and converted into a command-line application that predicts the class of an input image.